cosmos/sdk-tutorials/tutorial/app-design.md

 The state of tokens and accounts is defined by the `auth` and `bank` modules, which means you don't have to concern yourself with it for now.
 What you need to do is define the part of the state that relates specifically to your `nameservice` module.

 In the SDK, everything is stored in one store called the `multistore`.
-Any number of key/value stores (called [`KVStores`](https://godoc.org/github.com/cosmos/cosmos-sdk/types#KVStore) in the CosmosSDK) can be created in this multistore.
+Any number of key/value stores (called [`KVStores`](https://godoc.org/github.com/cosmos/cosmos-sdk/types#KVStore) in the Cosmos SDK) can be created in this multistore.
 For your application, you need to store:

 - A mapping of `name` to `value`.
 Create a `nameStore` in the `multistore` to hold this data.
 - A mapping of `name` to `owner`.
 Create a `ownerStore` in the `multistore` to hold this data.